 Within the musical area, he developed and he is still developing a vast research, transcripting and executing activity, especially of traditional Friulan music, combined with choir conduction and coir accompanist.

-from 1996 to 1997 conducted the Polyphonic Group “Claudio Monteverdi”.
+From 1996 to 1997 conducted the Polyphonic Group “Claudio Monteverdi”.

 He was only 17 years old when he started his musical activity, as conductor of the “Castions delle Mura” Choir, pushed to go on by the people who saw in him all the talents that in the following years were even more developed.